plato2000/operations-puppet-drmf/README.md

 by clicking [add instance](https://wikitech.wikimedia.org/w/index.php?title=Special:NovaInstance&action=create&project=math&region=eqiad).

-Select the version with 2 CPU and assign a name that begins with drmf.
+Select the version with 2 CPUs and assign a name that begins with drmf.

 Wait until the instance status is "ACTIVE" and puppet status is "OK".